Destinations Greece The Cyclades Santorini

 15-min boat across the caldera · 250 residents · half-day

-The forgotten Santorini — the small island on the western side of the caldera (you can see it from Oia), with around 250 year-round residents and almost no tourist infrastructure.
-15-minute boat from Ammoudi Bay below Oia.
-Manolas village at the top of the cliff has two tavernas and the most quiet, residual feeling on the entire caldera.
+The small island on the western side of the caldera, visible from Oia, with around 250 year-round residents and almost no tourist infrastructure.
+A 15-minute boat from Ammoudi Bay below Oia.
+Manolas village at the top of the cliff has two tavernas.
 Half a day.
-The Santorini contrarian's day trip.

 15-min from Ammoudi250 residentsManolas village